vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 #### Expectation 4

-The calculation of eligibility is identical to [acceptance code REWA-010](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-fees-paid-rewards-0056-rewa-010) but the expected payout is:
+The calculation of eligibility is identical to [acceptance code `REWA 010`](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-fees-paid-rewards-0056-rewa-010) but the expected payout is:

 - for market `ETHUSD-MAR22`:
   - `party_1` is paid `90 x 3.36 / 4.98 = 60.72.` $VEGA from the reward account into its $VEGA general account.